bdnorris/DES-340/lectures/lecture20-practical-layout.md

 ### First and last child

-We'll get more into "pseudo-classes" later, but I want to introduce two right now, They are `first-child` and `last-child`.
+We looked a bit at "pseudo-classes" earlier in the CSS Selectors lecture, but I want to re-introduce two right now, They are `first-child` and `last-child`.
 We use pseudo-classes by placing an `:` after our selector.

 First and last child select the first child of a parent, and the last child of a parent, leaving the rest alone.